 Health Savings Accounts (HSAs) are another common acronym thrown out in the healthcare world.
 An HSA is a type of savings account that lets you set aside money on a pre-tax basis on qualified health expenditures.

 How Do I Qualify for an HSA?

-To qualify for an HSA you must be enrolled in a High-Deductible Health Plan (HDHP).
-For 2019, an HDHP is a plan with at least a $1,350 deductible for individuals and $2,700 deductible for families.
+To qualify for an HSA you must be enrolled in a high-deductible health plan (HDHP).
+For 2020, an HDHP is a plan with at least a $1,400 deductible for individuals and $2,800 deductible for families.
 High-Deductible Health Plans do not make much use of copayments, meaning you will pay a higher price for routine doctors visits but they also have lower monthly premiums.
 Most HDHPs were designed for those who are relatively healthy and don’t have regular, expensive medical costs (primarily, this means millennials are most likely to use them).

 How Does an HSA Work?

 Think of HSAs as you would your savings account with the bank.
 These are dollars that are set aside to be used for medical-related costs.
-An HSA holder will be issued a debit card that can be used to pay for things like dental exams, new glasses, doctors office visits, etc. All purchases made through an HSA are tax-free.
+An HSA holder will be issued a debit card that can be used to pay for things like dental exams, new glasses, or doctors office visits.
+All purchases made through an HSA are tax-free.

 Can I Use an HSA as an Investment Opportunity?

 Some HSAs might be invested into growth opportunities making them powerful saving tools.
 Any value earned from these investments are also tax-free.

 People have argued that HSAs could function similarly to a 401K since they can be used on any type of purchase (not just medical) after the age of 65.
 Also, depending on the company, your employer might match contributions to an HSA, further enticing employees to direct money to their HSA.